Football hooliganism: Formation of barra brava culture (1950s–1990s)

-1960s

 In 1964 more than 300 football fans died and another 500 were injured in Lima, Peru in a riot during an Olympic qualifying match between Argentina and Peru on 24 May.
 On 11 April 1967 in Argentina, before a match between Huracán and Racing de Avellaneda, a 15 year old Racing fan was murdered by the Huracán barra brava at the Tomás Adolfo Ducó stadium.
 Over 70 Boca Juniors fans died in 1968 when crowds attending a Superclásico in Buenos Aires stampeded after youths threw burning paper onto the terraces and the exit was locked.

-1980s

 From the 1980s onwards, the nuclei of the biggest barras bravas began to attend the World Cup matches of the Argentina national football team.
 That caused fights against supporters of other countries (sometimes were hooligans or ultras) and between the Argentine barras bravas themselves.
 Also, in the 1980s and the 1990s the highest levels of violence in the history of the Argentine football were recorded, and there was a new phenomenon: the internal fragmentation of the barras bravas.
 It was produced by the emergence of sub-groups with their own names inside the barras bravas.
 Sometimes these sub-groups fought among themselves to have the power within the barra brava to which they belonged.

-An example of the violence of this years was the death of Roberto Basile.
-Before the start of a match between Boca Juniors and Racing in 1983 in the Bombonera stadium, this Racing supporter died after being pierced in the neck by a flare thrown from the Boca Juniors stand.
+An example of the violence of these years was the death of Roberto Basile, that happened before the start of a match between Boca Juniors and Racing in 1983 in the Bombonera stadium.
+Roberto, who was a Racing supporter, died after being pierced in the neck by a flare thrown from the Boca Juniors stand.

-1990s

 In 1997 a member of La Guardia Imperial (barra brava of Racing de Avellaneda) was murdered by an Independiente supporter.